 It may take several months before you see any real progress, although that shouldn’t detract from SEO’s value as an investment.
 The key is to partner with an SEO agency that has helped other e-commerce retailers or explicitly hiring someone with tons of relevant experience to handle this workload.

-Just like investing in the stock market, SEO will be rewarding with the right amount of patience and persistence.
+Just like investing in the stock market, SEO will be rewarded with the right amount of patience and persistence.

 However, if you’re reading this with a major shopping holiday around the corner, perhaps you need a quick win sooner than later.

 #3.
 Google Search Engine Marketing With Shopping Ads